Famous birds of Costa Rica

 The blue-crowned motmot can be seen in the Santa Rosa National Park and Carara National Park.
 Other motmot species inhabit the interiors and edge of the forests.
 They like to eat fruits and smaller insects like crickets, waxworms, and earthworms.

-These are just some of the birds found in Costa Rica.
+These are just some of the famous birds found in Costa Rica.
 Many species are just as colorful and beautiful as the ones mentioned.
 As the country is a haven for birders, don’t miss out on these birds that can be found easily and prove to be photogenic too.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.